zeroc-ice/ice-demos/cpp/README.md

 ### Building the Demos

+#### Building the demos using NuGet packages:

 Open the solution file `C++ demos.sln` to build the sample programs.

-This file was created with Visual Studio 2012 and will be converted if you are using a newer version of Visual Studio.
+The demos are configure to use Ice distribution from Nuget packages, this packages are automatically downloaded during build.
+If you have disabled the automatic download of Nuget packages in Visual Studio you need to restore the packages before you build.

+Packages can be restore from "Tools > NuGet Package Manager > Manage NuGet Packages for Solution..." command in Visual Studio.

+After restoring the packages select your target configuration: Debug or Release and platform Win32 or x64.
+Right click on the desired demo in the Solution Explorer window and select "Build".

+#### Building the demos without using NuGet packages:

+- Build from command line:

+ - Open a Visual Studio command prompt

+    cd ice-demos\cpp
+    MSBuild /p:UseIceHome=yes /p:IceHome:<Ice dist path> /p:Configuration<Debug|Release> /p:Platform:<x64|Win32> "C++ demos.sln"

+- Build from Visual Studio

+ - Open a Visual Studio command prompt

+    set UseIceHome=yes
+    devenv

+ - When Visual Studio starts set IceHome in Ice Builder options, "Tools > Options > Projects and Solutions > Ice Builder"
+ - Disable automatic restoring of NuGet packages in Visual Studio from "Tools > Options > NuGet Package Manager"
-Select your target configuration: Debug or Release, Win32 or x64.
+ - Select your target configuration: Debug or Release and platform Win32 or x64.
 Right click on the desired demo in the Solution Explorer window and select "Build".

 ### Running the Demos